orinoren/coupon-system/client/react-training/src/pages/AdminMainPage/README.md

 `getOperationsButtonForCompany` / `getOperationsButtonForCustomer` :
-using the showOperationsFor to force change of the button determain by showOperationsFor if showOperationsFor.company/customer the button wiil be for adding a company/customer if not so the button will change to company/customer opertaions
+using the showOperationsFor to force change of the button determine by showOperationsFor if showOperationsFor.company/customer the button wiil be for adding a company/customer if not so the button will change to company/customer opertaions